Why Do We Need a Responsible Gaming Approach?

 Sweden also has a remarkable track record with RG studies.
 LeoVegas Group recently launched a research project with Karolinska Institutet, a research-led medical university recognized as one of the world’s best medical schools.
 The collaboration aims to deepen the understanding of gambling disorders and improve identification and prevention methods.

 The state-owned gaming operator and former monopolist, Svenska Spel, has a dedicated Research Council that conducts its own studies on RG tools and methodologies.
 The dose-effect relationship is examined via various feedback mechanisms to evaluate fine-tuning and RG tool upgrades.
-It is, namely, the success of the RG tool setup that the operator’s main RG method – Playscan – is also deployed in neighboring Norway, allowing risk detection and management across markets.
+It is, namely, the success of the RG tool setup that the operator’s main RG method – Playscan.
+It is also deployed in neighboring Norway, allowing risk detection and management across markets.

 Canada has recently extended legal gambling to several provinces due to extensive RG studies, stakeholder planning, and public awareness campaigns.
 All sites have RG sections and branded programs like Ontario’s PlaySmart and British Columbia’s GameSense.
 Public gaming operators devolve substantial sums from their gaming revenues (e.g., 3.5% in Ontario) to problem gaming and RG initiatives.